julian3rd/julian3rd.github.io/curriculum-vitae.md

 ### Quantitative Analyst, Trust and Safety, Google.
 - Statistical analysis of ad network traffic signals to determine fraud and appropriate actions.
 - Developed and deployed statistical models for fraud estimation, risk modeling, and actioning rules.
-- Applied Bayesian and frequentist modeling (TensorFlow Probability, Stan).
+- Applied Bayesian and frequentist modeling using Python and R (TensorFlow Probability, Stan, rstanarm).

 ### Postdoctoral Fellow, The Children’s Hospital of Philadelphia.
 - Implementation and interpretation of advanced statistical analyses of clinical data.